mvnaol2026/Gravity-Does-Not-Exist/EN/02_chapters_4-6.md

 But water does transmit pressure.
 Why?
 Because its particles are in contact and press on one another.

-Once again, we arrive at the same thing: contact, pressure, motion.
+Once again, we arrive at the same thing: **contact, pressure, motion.**
 The only difference is that now we are not dealing with a solid object, but with a medium.
 And yet the principle has not changed by even a fraction.

-Gases are no longer visible—but everything works in exactly the same way.
+**Gases are no longer visible—but everything works in exactly the same way**

 Air cannot be grasped by hand, and it cannot be seen, yet it participates in mechanics just as much.
 Take a pump.
 You compress the air—and it exerts pressure.